serverless-guru/sls-jest/doc/spies/eventbridge.md

 ### `spy.reset()`

 Resets the spy.
-All events caputerd so far will be cleared from the spy.
+All events captured so far will be cleared from the spy.

-Use this helper between tests to cleanup the state of the spy.
+Use this helper between tests to clean up the state of the spy.

 ```ts
 afterEach(() => {